 Some pet parents go as far as trying to blow dry their puppy.
 However, keep in mind that human blow dryers are different from the ones used at the grooming salon.
 If you want to get your puppy familiar with the blow dryer, use it at a distance of five feet or more.

 This is where networking and referrals pay off.
 Independent reviews on rating sites, recommendations from other pet parents, and numerous same groomer recommendations on social media are fantastic.

 Look for recommendations where people mention return visits, their dog loving it there, or their dog not being anxious when they come back.

 Explain that this is your puppy’s first experience with going to the groomers.
 This will help the groomer know how to approach with professional tools such as the harness, blow dryer, and nail trimmer.
-Groomers are trained and experienced in handling puppies of all levels of age and anxiety.
+Groomers are trained and experienced in handling dogs of all ages and anxiety levels.
 They are looking to be your long-term groomer and want your puppy to be as happy and as well-groomed as possible.

 We spoke to one groomer, Frani Conger, who owns a pet spa in Erin, TN.
 Here is what she said about how she starts first grooming sessions.

 “My introductory groom begins with 10-minutes of play with my newbie, so they get a little energy out plus learn that I’m not trying to hurt them.
 The very first thing I do is shave out their pads and trim their nails.
 I also file them.
 The nail clippers and dremel can be scary at first, but usually, at this point they are still distracted by the “newness” that we can get it done, and they aren’t scared.”